Career of Lionel Messi: 2023: Leagues Cup victory and eighth Ballon d'Or

-Messi made his debut for the club on 21 July in a Leagues Cup match against Cruz Azul, scoring with a free kick in stoppage time for a 2–1 home victory.
-After scoring nine goals in his first six games for Miami, Messi opened the scoring in the 2023 Leagues Cup final at Geodis Park against Nashville SC on 19 August, which ended in a penalty shootout victory, with Messi scoring the first, giving the club their first ever trophy.
-Messi claimed the awards for best player and top scorer with ten goals.
-On 23 August, Messi made his debut in the 2023 U.S. Open Cup in the semifinal against FC Cincinnati, assisting two goals in a 3–3 away draw and converting his penalty in a 5–4 shoot-out victory.
-However, Messi was unavailable due to injury in the final on 27 September, which Miami would lose 2–1 to the Houston Dynamo.
+Messi made his debut for Inter Miami on 21 July, and would score nine goals in his first six games for the club.
+On 19 August, Miami triumphed over Nashville SC in the 2023 Leagues Cup final, giving the club their first ever trophy.
+Messi claimed the awards for best player of the tournament and the top scorer, with ten goals.
+Four days later, Messi assisted two goals in a 3–3 draw with FC Cincinnati in the semi-final of the 2023 U.S. Open Cup, then scored during the eventual penalty shootout as his team claimed victory.
+Miami lost the final to the Houston Dynamo with Messi unavailable for the match due to injury.

-Messi made his MLS debut on 26 August, coming on as a substitute in the 60th minute, scoring a late goal in a 2–0 away win against the New York Red Bulls, which put an end to Miami's 11-match league winless streak.
+Messi made his MLS league debut on 26 August and scored a late goal in a 2–0 win against the New York Red Bulls, which put an end to Miami's 11-match league losing streak.
 On 30 October, following his 2022 FIFA World Cup win with Argentina and Ligue 1 trophy with PSG, Messi was awarded a record-extending eighth Ballon d'Or.
-Messi finished his first season for Inter Miami with 11 goals in 14 matches, after playing in his final game in a 1–0 away loss to Charlotte FC on 21 October.
-Miami finished 14th in the Eastern Conference, having gone winless in their last seven games.
-For his achievements in 2023, he was named Time Athlete of the Year, the first footballer to ever win the award.
+He finished his first season for Miami with 11 goals in 14 matches, and was named Time Athlete of the Year, the first footballer to ever win the award.
 On 15 January 2024, Messi won The Best FIFA Men's Player for a record third time.
 He also extended his record number of appearances in the FIFPRO Men's World 11 to 17 straight appearances, having not missed out on the selection since 2006.